pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 deactivate
 ```

-## Troubleshooting the Embedded Ansible Jobs
+## Troubleshooting Embedded Ansible Jobs

+Each invocation of an embedded Ansible playbook service or method is implemented by the running of an embedded Ansible job.

 ### Job Log Files

-Each time an embedded Ansible playbook runs, up to three _.out_ files are created in _/var/lib/awx/job\_status_ on the CFME or ManageIQ appliance with the active **Embedded Ansible** role.
+Each time an embedded Ansible job runs, up to three _.out_ files are created in _/var/lib/awx/job\_status_ on the CFME or ManageIQ appliance with the active **Embedded Ansible** role.
 The first two of these files show the results of synchronising the git repository and updating any roles, and the last file contains the output from the automation playbook itself.
 Depending on the

 ```
 ...